As always, spoilers abound. Watch the film first or consider yourself warned.

 The descent begins when One-Eye and the boy meet a troupe of Christian Crusaders who intend to make the journey to Jerusalem.
 Interestingly, the Christians do not reject the obviously heathen One-Eye, instead speculating that he might bring them luck on their journey to the Holy Land.
 Like the omamori charms of Japanese Buddhism to an American Christian, One-Eye is an exotic curiosity to the crusaders.
 Though they are aware of his brutally effective reputation as a warrior, they underestimate him.
 But One-Eye, who appears to have no particular destination of his own, agrees to accompany the crusaders on their journey.

 Understandably, this is where the film begins to lose some viewers.
-The groups embarks in a simple canoe, seemingly ill-prepared for a journey of this magnitude, and we are made to feel their lethargy and desperation as the canoe sits on dead water in the middle of a dense fog for days on end.
+The group embarks in a simple canoe, seemingly ill-prepared for a journey of this magnitude, and we are made to feel their lethargy and desperation as the canoe sits on dead water in the middle of a dense fog for days on end.
 We already have a silent protagonist and a mostly-silent score.
 The canoe journey, then, is a kind of visual silence, a stillness that settles over us as viewers much like the fog that drapes over the crusaders.

 More time rowing, less time praying?